Escape Room, Preston – Taken

 We absolutely loved this room, it had a great setup, fantastic puzzles, and a bit of physical activity required (not a lot, but enough to introduce a great new logic puzzle).
 The decor and props were great, but we wouldn’t expect anything less from Escape Rooms, and we stormed the room in just 24 minutes!
 I would like to take full credit for this, but our two extra team members I think contributed a lot towards our swift exit time, and it was lovely to have them on our team.

 We’re confident that Escape Rooms will be a great success in Preston, and we hope that we’ll be able to go back soon.
 I certainly have my eye on the Vampire Chronicles room…..
-And not just that, but looks like the Birmingham site will be coming soon, followed by more sites in Leeds & Liverpool!Thank you for reading!
-GirlGeekUpNorth x
+And not just that, but looks like the Birmingham site will be coming soon, followed by more sites in Leeds & Liverpool!Thanks for reading!

 Like me on Facebook - Follow me on Instagram - Follow me on Twitter